-OWENS-BROCKWAY GLASS CONTAINER - GuruFocus.com
+Owens-Brockway Glass Container - GuruFocus.com

 Attachment

-- OBGC OFFER TO PURCHASE FOR CASH ANY AND ALL 5.875% SENIOR NOTES DUE 2023 AND OIEG OFFER TO PURCHASE FOR CASH ANY AND ALL 3.125% SENIOR NOTES DUE 2024
+- OWENS-BROCKWAY GLASS CONTAINER INC. OFFER TO PURCHASE FOR CASH ANY AND ALL 5.375% SENIOR NOTES DUE 2025